karakonjul/rjsform/README.md

 </div>
 ```

 RJSForm doesn't use any of the standard form attributes in order to avoid contaminating existing \<form\> elements.
 This means that radiogroups need to be implemented using pure JS, which is automatically done by the widget.
-Same goes for labels.
+Same goes for labels - you can link a label to a control with the data-form-for attribute using the name of the target control.

+A key feature of the widget is the support for form constructors.
+Those are used to dynamically build parts of the form before the data is filled in.
+This is most useful when dealing with lists of identical mini-forms where you need to recreate the list from the data.
+Possibilities here are really endless - you could also show/hide parts of the form based on the input data, or make a universal form constructor that builds the entire form automatically without using any preexisting HTML markup.
+See the demo page for a simple example of a form constructor.

 ## Branches
 - dev: development branch, unstable.